shivani030/shivani030.github.io/index.md

 ### The Latest

 _June, 2021_
-* Recieved 'Life Time Membership Certificate' from International Association for Responsible Artificial Intelligence (IARAI) [Verify](https://drive.google.com/file/d/1vyrmK90kM50blQTBgqTKuoXp_jZtdmge/view?usp=sharing)
+* Recieved 'Life Time Membership Certificate' from International Association for Responsible Artificial Intelligence (IARAI) [<span>[Link]</span>](https://drive.google.com/file/d/1vyrmK90kM50blQTBgqTKuoXp_jZtdmge/view?usp=sharing)

 _May, 2021_
-* Our article titled LFSR Next Bit Prediction Using Deep Learning won the [Best Paper Award](https://drive.google.com/file/d/11aXbaWhr7aNMZJ3IezEbHXdI-GJ5j7Kp/view?usp=sharing) at [International Conference on Artificial Intelligence](https://aifoundation.in/icai2021/index.php) (ICAI-2021), hosted by AI Foundation during May 22-23, 2021 and was published by Journal of Oriental Research Madras.[<span>[Download]</span>](https://drive.google.com/file/d/1sdCC5JR0omJY1qFBobJ3bsRL7ve11hz6/)
+* Our article titled LFSR Next Bit Prediction Using Deep Learning won the [Best Paper Award](https://drive.google.com/file/d/11aXbaWhr7aNMZJ3IezEbHXdI-GJ5j7Kp/view?usp=sharing) at [International Conference on Artificial Intelligence](https://aifoundation.in/icai2021/index.php) (ICAI-2021), hosted by AI Foundation during May 22-23, 2021 and was published by Journal of Informatics Electrical and Electronics Engineering.[<span>[Download]</span>](https://a2zjournals.com/jieee/previssue/htmlview/41)

 _April, 2021_
 * Conducted an online workshop on 'Basics of Python' between 26th March 2021 and 3rd April 2021 for undergraduate students at the Institute of Home Economics, University of Delhi, Delhi.